-Sun Valley (and its sister resort in Snowbasin) have officially joined the dozens of ski resorts around the world that are part of the Epic Pass family.
-The Epic Pass offers unlimited or limited, unrestricted riding at over 40 mountains for $939*.
+Sun Valley (and its sister resort in Snowbasin) are yet again one of the dozens of ski resorts around the world that are part of the Epic Pass family.
+The Epic Pass offers unlimited or limited, unrestricted riding at over 40 mountains for $999*.
 Here at Sun Valley, the Epic Pass is good for seven days of skiing or snowboarding with no blackout dates (after seven days, use your Epic Pass for 50% off lift tickets for the rest of the season!).
 There are other Epic Pass options.
 For all the details head here.

 With our freshly minted Epic Passes in hand, we’re all-in for an Idaho-Utah Epic Pass road trip.
 Are you game?
 Here’s how you do it.